 Get the right people in the room

-You should also encourage them to study any gaps they have before the meeting.
-Ask them how work flows through their part of the process and ask them to bring any stories, evidence, data that backs up their conclusions.
+Ask them how work flows through their part of the process and ask them to bring any stories, evidence, data that backs up their observations of the process.

 The room